MichaelPyrdol/michaels-media-anthology/README.md

 So, I decided to design a simple website that would read from a database and automatically create hundreds of graphs and organize everything exactly the way I want it.

 ## How it works
-- Google Sheets is used as a database to store information about songs and albums (artist, release year, etc.)
+- Google Sheets is used as a database to store information about songs, albums, and other media (title, artist, release year, etc.)
 - Google Cloud Console API is used to pull the data from a public sheet and process various statistics using JavaScript
 - Google Charts API is used to create graphs